 DR: Yeah.
-There were -- you could find examples of websites that -- it wasn’t clear exactly where this website was coming from, you know, was it a federal entity?
+You could find examples of websites that it wasn’t clear exactly where this website was coming from, was it a federal entity?
 What was it?
-So I guess that was part of our goal, was to first set some basic ground rules in place, in terms of -- oh, and the other thing, too, that we set up in this document was that before we would link to your site off the NIH homepage, you would have to come to us and ask our permission, and that sort of gave us an opportunity to look at their sites, and if we noticed any problems or things that were really troublesome, then we could back to them and ask them to address those concerns before we were going to link to them from the NIH homepage.
+So, I guess that was part of our goal, to first set some basic ground rules in place.
+Oh, and the other thing, too, that we set up in this document was that before we would link to your site off the NIH homepage, you would have to come to us and ask our permission, and that sort of gave us an opportunity to look at their sites, and if we noticed any problems or things that were really troublesome, then we could back to them and ask them to address those concerns before we were going to link to them from the NIH homepage.

-VH: Was this the kind of wild and willy period where people were trying to figure out what was appropriate and inappropriate, like putting up their children’s soccer schedules on an institute homepage, or, I mean, personal things, and I mean -- and all of this had to be sorted out in this.
+VH: Was this the kind of wild and willy period where people were trying to figure out what was appropriate and inappropriate, like putting up their children’s soccer schedules on an institute homepage, or, I mean, personal things, and all of this had to be sorted out in this.

 VH: Is that the kind of thing you all had to deal with, too?

 DR: Yeah.
-It was a very frustrating part of our job, because you know, we didn’t really sign on with the expectation of becoming web police but unfortunately, we found out that somebody needed to be -- to occupy that role.
+It was a very frustrating part of our job because we didn’t really sign on with the expectation of becoming web police, but unfortunately, we found out that somebody needed to occupy that role.
 You didn’t have to look very far to find all sorts of peculiar things going up.
 There was one person, I remember, who put up this site that was about the music scene in the DC area.
-So it had all kinds of information about -- that information about who was performing at what club, and if a band played somewhere and they did a really great job, there’d be a little synopsis, “Yeah, this band really rocked,” or whatever, and it was sitting on an NIH server.
-There was another site that I remember we came across that -- it was -- it was an absolutely -- it was probably -- I wish I would have saved it, because it was so bizarre.
-It used -- I don’t know if you’ve ever been to a butcher shop, and had a picture of a cow, and it had it segmented, and it shows you like where the ham hocks come from, anyway, that was the main lead graphic for this website, and I can’t remember -- I think they had the different sections of the cow related back to different division or something -- it was just utterly bizarre, and not only that, it had a lot of information about different offices and different components of NIH that had nothing to do with this person who put the site up, and practically all of it was wrong.
+So, it had all kinds of information about was performing at what club, and if a band played somewhere and they did a really great job, there’d be a little synopsis, “Yeah, this band really rocked,” or whatever.
+And it was sitting on an NIH server.
+There was another site that I remember we came across that I wish I would have saved it, because it was so bizarre.
+I don’t know if you’ve ever been to a butcher shop and had a picture of a cow and it had it segmented, and it shows you like where the ham hocks come from, anyway, that was the main lead graphic for this website, and I think they had the different sections of the cow related back to different divisions or something.
+It was just utterly bizarre, and not only that, it had a lot of information about different offices and different components of NIH that had nothing to do with this person who put the site up, and practically all of it was wrong.
 In every one of these cases that we came up to, it was a matter of saying, “Okay, who put this up?
 Why did they put it up?
 Can we get them to take it down?
 If they’re not going to take it down, what would we do?
 Who’s their supervisor?”
 And it was just time consuming, you know, each case had to be kind of investigated individually, and it just took a long time to do it.

-VH: Well, it reflects the fact, I think, that so many people didn’t really appreciate the worldwide scope of this and this medium at this time, and it -- they didn’t treat it the way they would a telephone in the same -- with which they were quite familiar, and they didn’t think of it as government property, all sorts of things, the growing pains, or the transition issues, I suppose, if you will, and so you all did get to be the police, as well as the policy makers.
-I remember somebody telling me that he had to go and see this fearsome Dennis Rodriquez, I said, “Fearsome?” [laughter] Oh, well he can -- he makes these decisions, so this was thrust upon you is my point.
+VH: Well, it reflects the fact, I think, that so many people didn’t really appreciate the worldwide scope of this and this medium at this time, and they didn’t treat it the way they would a telephone in the same way, with which they were quite familiar, and they didn’t think of it as government property, all sorts of things, the growing pains, or the transition issues, I suppose, if you will, and so you all did get to be the police, as well as the policy makers.
+I remember somebody telling me that he had to go and see this fearsome Dennis Rodriquez, I said, “Fearsome?” [laughter] Oh, well, he makes these decisions, so this was thrust upon you is my point.

 VH: So you were probably really very lucky to have had as small an amount to have to deal with as you had, even though it seemed like a large amount at the time, compared to what is certainly out there today.

-DR: Well, it was also frightening because we didn’t -- we didn’t have all the tools necessary to monitor everything that was going on, and even, you know, it was sort of like, you know, you take your one problem over here, and have a problem pops up here, and you never really knew what your universe of problems was, all -- sometimes we would get email or calls from people, saying, “Why does NIH have a site on badminton?”
+DR: Well, it was also frightening because we didn’t have all the tools necessary to monitor everything that was going on, and even it was sort of like you take your one problem over here, and have a problem pop up there, and you never really knew what your universe of problems was.
+Sometimes we would get email or calls from people, saying, “Why does NIH have a site on badminton?”
 That was another site.
-It was a -- it was a really good site, I’ll bet, but everything you wanted to know about the history of the shuttlecock, the scores from all the badminton tournaments going back to -- but why is it on NIH server?
+It was a really good site, I’ll bet, but everything you wanted to know about the history of the shuttlecock, the scores from all the badminton tournaments going back to x, but why is it on our NIH server?

 VH: Sure, sure.
-Now, this is -- we’re talking 1996, when you all established this coordinating committee, and in 1997, the Online Information Branch was created, and were -- did you begin to focus more at that time on the top level NIH content, or were you still trying to coordinate the whole thing with the institutes -- how did -- how did it evolve, the way that your office worked?
+Now, this is -- we’re talking 1996, when you all established this coordinating committee, and in 1997, the Online Information Branch was created, and did you begin to focus more at that time on the top-level NIH content, or were you still trying to coordinate the whole thing with the institutes?
+How did it evolve, the way that your office worked?

-DR: Well, the goal of our office was to, you know, create something official and permanent within the communications arena and had an oversight management role for using websites as communication tools within the communication community, and part of my goal of doing that was to just -- you know, to create some permanence to that relationship, between web technology and communications, and also give us some credibility and, you know, I think unless you’re actually part of the organization, a lot of people don’t really completely take you serious.
+DR: Well, the goal of our office was to create something official and permanent within the communications arena and have an oversight management role for using websites as communication tools within the communication community, and part of my goal of doing that was to just create some permanence to that relationship, between web technology and communications, and also give us some credibility and I think unless you’re actually part of the organization, a lot of people don’t really completely take you serious.

-DR: That was also my expectation, that once I actually had an office or organization, maybe I could get some additional resources to help do what I was trying to do, so that’s -- Anne Thomas certainly seemed to appreciate and understand and recognize the value in this technology as a completely new, novel means of communicating, and the fact that if we didn’t exercise some leadership in our area, in this area that some other group would probably do it, and not being trained or experienced in communications, we didn’t know what that would end up being.
+DR: That was also my expectation, that once I actually had an office or organization, maybe I could get some additional resources to help do what I was trying to do, so that’s--Anne Thomas certainly seemed to appreciate and understand and recognize the value in this technology as a completely new, novel means of communicating, and the fact that if we didn’t exercise some leadership in this area that some other group would probably do it, and not being trained or experienced in communications, we didn’t know what that would end up being.

 VH: Did you have to work very hard to convince Anne of this, or did she instantly grasp it, or did she come to you?

-DR: I came to her, she grasped it very quickly, she seemed very relieved that there -- she had somebody on OCPL staff who was interested in, and knew about the technology, and she just seemed like she appreciated the fact that I was volunteering to do this.
-The only challenge, or course, that we had is that OCPL has always been, as you know, somewhat conservative, as far as it’s overall budget and the resources that you have to work with within this organization, and so you have to be creative, in trying to find ways of supporting what you want to do.
-So I think philosophically, she was very supportive, and to the extent that she could eke out some resources for me to work with, she did -- it was enough to get by.
+DR: I came to her, she grasped it very quickly, she seemed very relieved that she had somebody on OCPL [Office of Communications and Public Liaison] staff who was interested in and knew about the technology, and she just seemed like she appreciated the fact that I was volunteering to do this.
+The only challenge, or course, that we had is that OCPL has always been, as you know, somewhat conservative as far as its overall budget and the resources that you have to work with within this organization, and so you have to be creative in trying to find ways of supporting what you want to do.
+So, I think philosophically, she was very supportive, and to the extent that she could eke out some resources for me to work with, she did.
+It was enough to get by.

 VH: And then the whole organization of NIH started to see the value in having this home page, and I expect that everybody’s resources expanded over time.

 DR: Yes.
-There was considered -- there was investment by most of the institutes into the web.
+There was investment by most of the institutes into the web.
 Some invested far more heavily than others.
-Collectively, there’s a lot of people out there now who are, you know, official webmasters, and there are web teams, and have a lot of web support contracts, so I’m sure if you added it all up, it would be a considerable amount of resources that’s, you know, utilized.
+Collectively, there’s a lot of people out there now who are, you know, official webmasters, and there are web teams, and have a lot of web support contracts, so I’m sure if you added it all up, it would be a considerable amount of resources that are utilized.

-VH: Now, you noted in your information that you provided for me that there -- that you marked 1998 as a period of rapid expansion of content, and in 1999, the WAG, or Wide -- Web Authority Group?
+VH: Now, you noted in your information that you provided for me that 1998 was a period of rapid expansion of content, and in 1999, the WAG, or Web Authority Group?